What to do when many important tasks are raining on you from different and equally important managers?

 So, just to be safe, always add some extra time to the estimate you propose.

 A good way to evaluate how much time it will take to complete that task is to check in your time tracking tool and see the history of how much time you have tracked for a similar task.
-This will help you base your estimate with data and your past work history:
+This will help you base your estimate on data and your past work history:

 When you’re dealing with multiple small tasks coming from different managers, you can optimize the time by batching the most similar tasks together and getting them done at once.